schleuder/schleuder-website/index.md

 ## News

+2017-06-24: **Schleuder 3.1.1 released!** Several bugs were fixed, one of which more noteworthy: migrating a v2-list could have resulted in subscriptions receiving plaintext-emails where they possibly received encrypted emails before.
+For details on this and the other fixes please see the [changelog of schleuder](https://0xacab.org/schleuder/schleuder/blob/master/CHANGELOG.md#311-2017-06-24).

 2017-05-21: **Schleuder 3.1.0 released!** Several bugs were fixed and some features addded.
 Please see the [changelog of schleuder](https://0xacab.org/schleuder/schleuder/blob/master/CHANGELOG.md#310-2017-05-21) for details.

 2017-04-15: **Schleuder 3.0.4 and schleuder-cli 0.0.4 released!** These releases fix a few minor bugs.
 Please see the [changelog of schleuder](https://0xacab.org/schleuder/schleuder/blob/master/CHANGELOG.md#304-2017-04-15) and the [changelog of schleuder-cli](https://0xacab.org/schleuder/schleuder-cli/blob/master/CHANGELOG.md#004-2017-04-15) for changes.